-1. CELA strongly recommends that Ontario refine the definition of connecting channel for the purposes of evaluating proposals for new or increased diversions, consumptive uses or withdrawals in Ontario.
+- 1. CELA strongly recommends that Ontario refine the definition of connecting channel for the purposes of evaluating proposals for new or increased diversions, consumptive uses or withdrawals in Ontario.
 This definition should be based on hydrology and flows through the ecosystem.
 Priority should be given to options that maintain rather than detract from those flows.
-For this reason we favour Option 2 Only including upstream connecting channels in each Great Lake Watershed.
+For this reason we favour Option 2 Only including upstream connecting channels in each Great Lake Watershed. - 2.
+Additionally CELA recommends that Ontario make representations to the Regional Body and to States that might have enshrined another approach in their legislation to refine their definitions in formal amendments to the Compact and the Agreement to State and Provincial legislation so that we can

-- 2. Additionally CELA recommends that Ontario make representations to the Regional Body and to States that might have enshrined another approach in their legislation to refine their definitions in formal amendments to the Compact and the Agreement to State and Provincial legislation so that we can have a consistent approach Basin-wide.
+- have a consistent approach Basin-wide.
 Ontario should be congratulated for identifying and publicly discussing stricter protections for proposals that are most likely to originate within their boundaries. - 3.
 The issue of return flow to a tributary that flows to a connecting channel is a challenge.
 To determine our position we considered how we would want to see the current London diversion evaluated.
 We would want the cumulative impacts of their two withdrawals from Erie and Huron to be evaluated with the needs to return the flows as close as possible to the point of withdrawal to avoid impacts of loss of flows to the system.
 More likely than not these return flows will be waste water and will have greater impacts on tributaries than on larger connecting channels and individual Lake watersheds.
 For these reasons we prefer the third option which discourages return flow to a tributary to a watershed of a connecting channel. - 4.
 Travel time from the point of taking to the point of return should be a factor in deciding the degree of harm that could occur. - 5.
-Ontario should make special representation to Michigan and other States who might discover they have similar transfer opportunities to consider closing this loophole.
+Ontario should make special representation to Michigan and other States who might discover they have similar transfer opportunities to consider closing the loophole caused by the definition of connecting channels in the Agreement and Compact that would result no review of intra basin transfers.